Giles Meyer, Chief Executive

 Giles has 25 years’ experience of working with UK, Irish and international charities.
-Before joining Carers Trust as Director of Fundraising and Grants, he was CEO of International Inspiration, a London 2012 Olympics international legacy charity.
-Prior to that he spent five years at VSO initially as Head of Fundraising and Partnerships and then as Head of Strategy Change leading on their cost reduction and performance programme.
+Before joining Carers Trust, he was CEO of International Inspiration, a London 2012 Olympics international legacy charity.
+Prior to that he spent five years at Voluntary Services Overseas, initially as Head of Fundraising and Partnerships and then as Head of Strategy Change leading on their cost reduction and performance programme.

-He has worked at director level for FARM-Africa, Centrepoint (as a consultant) and Enable Ireland in income generating roles.
+He has worked for FARM-Africa, Centrepoint and Enable Ireland in income generating roles.

-In his spare time Giles is a keen open water swimmer and was President of South London Swimming Club, the club resident at Tooting Bec Lido, and has swum the English Channel and some other seas and lakes.
+In his spare time Giles is a keen open water swimmer and has swum the English Channel.

 He has direct experience of being a carer and the challenges this brings.

 John has a long-standing relationship with several charities and has played a key role in a number of fundraising initiatives, including sitting on the Lord Mayor’s Appeal Board and chairing Carers Trust’s inaugural carol concert board in 2017.

 His recognition of the vital role that carers face and the prospect of himself or his family and friends becoming carers prompted him to find out more about the role of carers and to consider how he could contribute to help improve their lives.

 John says he is acutely aware of the increasing ageing population and has seen the effects of caring on a number of his friends and colleagues.

 John was a member of Voluntary Overseas (VSO) Federation Council (2012-2015), Chairman of VSO China (2010-2015) and an active VSO fundraiser.
 His commitment to young people stems from his work with VSO and ultimate interest in young carers, as a result.